-I have tried both long copy and short copy event detail landing pages.
+I have tried both long copy and short copy event details.
 What I discovered was that for events over $100 it is best to use long copy (which I won’t get into here), for events under $100 go with short copy.

 So for the purposes of this post we are only going to talk about short copy event details.
-The reason?
+The reason why shorter is better?
 We are looking for an impulse buying decision.
 Not a lot of thinking.
-This ticket is just $35 it won’t break the bank.
-If anything your attendee might be thinking it’ll be good just for networking.
+This event is just $35 and 4 hours, it won’t break the bank or take up an entire day.
+If anything your attendees might be thinking it’ll be good just for fun and networking.
 Little do they know you’re going to blow them away with your presentation and offer.

 Here’s what you need:

-1. A large professional photo of the event speaker and a short punchy bio.
+- A large professional photo of the event speaker (or speakers) and a short punchy bio.

-2. Five to seven specific benefit bullet points.
+- Five to seven specific benefit bullet points.
 Keep your bullet points tangible.
 Describe what they’re going to learn.
-Name your techniques and put little TM’s next to them to be fancy.
+You can even name your techniques and put little TM’s next to them to be fancy.

-3. Written testimonials.
+- Written testimonials.
 NO VIDEOS.
-You don’t want the reader spending time watching your testimonial videos.
+You don’t want your prospects spending time watching your testimonial videos.
 They should be able to make their decision to buy a ticket instantly.
 I once did a test between using 6 testimonials and 12.
 6 won.
 That probably isn’t a scientific study but you don’t need to overdue it with testimonials.
-If you can use pictures of the people who gave them testimonials that’s a huge plus.
+If you can use pictures of the people who wrote your testimonials that’s a huge plus.

 Finally, include a large button with a call to action: “Get Tickets Now”.